Merihandaniel/Java-Scripts-for-Office-Workers---Spreadsheet/README.md

 ## Automation Scripts for Spreadsheet in Java Script

-The following scripts name and thier funcationaly:
+The following scripts name and their funcationaly: